Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Qudit graphs from Coupled Emitters vs from Single Emitters

-One challenge with the Sb$_2$ molecule is the presence of two microwave cavities.
+One challenge with the Sb$_2$ molecule is the presence of two microwave cavities when the donors are only 5 nm apart: in principle, we can fabricate two separate cavities; however, there is a significant possibility that both cavities would couple to both donors, as it is difficult to localise the microwave field sufficiently when the donors are only 5 nm apart.
+Nevertheless, because the resonators would be tuned to differ by approximately 95 MHz, independent coupling and operation should still be achievable.
+This 95 MHz separation between the EDSR frequencies, however, introduces a new issue: it can make the emitted photons distinguishable.
 Although similar coupling strengths—on the order of a few MHz—can be achieved for both, they operate at different frequencies ( highlighted in red in the table) because one antimony donor is weakly coupled to the electron and the other is strongly coupled.
 The corresponding hyperfine interaction strengths are 96 MHz and 239 kHz, resulting in a cavity frequency difference of about 95 MHz.
-The EDSR frequency is given by $B_0 \gamma_+ + (m_I - \frac{1}{2})(f_q + A)$, where $\gamma_+ = \gamma_n + \gamma_e$.
+The EDSR frequency is given by $B_0 \gamma_+ + (m_I - \frac{1}{2})(f_q + A)$, where $\gamma_+ = \gamma_n + \gamma_e$, $f_q$ is the quadrupole splitting frequency, which is on the order of a few tens of kilohertz and $A$ is the hyperfine interaction strength.
 This frequency difference does not affect cavity performance, as both still operate in the GHz range, similar to the single-donor case.
 However, the emitted photons will have different frequencies and will therefore be distinguishable.
 The constraint arises at the architectural level, where fusion between multiple and/or different resource states requires frequency matching.
 Fusion cannot be performed between photons of different frequencies.
 This limitation can be addressed by designing the architecture to fuse only frequency-matched photons or by scheduling photon generation so that photons intended for fusion are produced consecutively and positioned adjacently in space or time.
 This ensures compatibility for fusion operations.
 Nonetheless, generating identical photons remains preferable.

 The table summarizes the values that differ from those of the single antimony donor device can be found in~\ref{tab:qudit_operations2}.

 With the Sb$_2$ molecule, another interesting state that can be generated—without the need for fusion operations—is the absolutely maximally entangled (AME) state.
 AME states are a special class of multipartite entangled states that are maximally entangled for any possible bipartition~\cite{helwig2013absolutelymaximallyentangledqudit}.
 In our example, the system is capable of producing such a state with four photons, each having a qudit dimension of 3.
 More detail and example of four qutrit AME states can be found in~\cite{Raissi_2024}.